Junior Showmanship 101

 How is Junior Showmanship judged?

-These young handlers must demonstrate breed knowledge in presentation of the dog as well as economy of motion.
-The judge is considering how well the handlers present their dogs with regard to control, teamwork as well as composure and unexaggerated movement.
+These young handlers must demonstrate breed knowledge in the presentation of the dog as well as the economy of motion.
+The judge is considering how well the handlers present their dogs regarding control, teamwork as well as composure, and unexaggerated movement.
 The goal for the Juniors, like the best adult handlers, is to enhance their dog’s qualities to the judge without using distracting, unnecessary motions.

 Since 1934 the Westminster Kennel Club has offered Junior Showmanship competition (formerly known as Children’s Handling class).
-Today Junior Showmanship at Westminster is a limited class for young people who have won a qualifying number of first places at AKC Licensed or Member shows in a certain time period.
-The competition has a preliminary judging round where nearly 100 Juniors from across the US are judged with 8 Finalists being selected to move on to the finals competition.
+Today Junior Showmanship at Westminster is a limited class for young people who have won Best Junior Handler awards seven times or more at AKC dog shows over a certain time frame.
+The competition has preliminary judging round where nearly 100 Juniors from across the country are judged with eight finalists being selected to move on to the Finals competition.

-The finals competition held at Madison Square Garden, finishes with one handler being awarded Best Junior Handler with following 2nd, 3rd and 4th placements.
-Since 2010, the Westminster Kennel Club has offered Junior Showmanship Finalist Scholarship Awards to the eight finalists at the show: First place $6,000, Second place $5,000, Third place $4,000, and Fourth place $3,000.
-Each of the other Finalists receive a $500 scholarship award.
+The Finals competition brings the eight finalists together for one more round of competition.
+The first-place winner is crowned Best Junior Handler followed by 2nd, 3rd, and 4th placements.
+Since 2010, the Westminster Kennel Club has offered Junior Showmanship Finalist Scholarship Awards to the eight finalists at the show: First place $10,000, Second place $5,000, Third place $4,000, and Fourth place $3,000.
+Each of the other finalists receives a $500 scholarship award.
 The scholarships are for their use in post-secondary schooling for the college or technical school of their choice.

 What breeds are eligible to compete in Junior Showmanship?

 All purebred dogs registered with the American Kennel Club are eligible to compete in Junior Showmanship.
 You may see dogs from the 209 AKC recognized breeds and varieties representing each of the seven groups, from Affenpinschers to Vizslas.